Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 User Experience & Device Compatibility

-TunnelBear has some of the most user-friendly VPN apps around, and it’s available to install on popular platforms, including Windows, macOS, iOS, and Android.
+TunnelBear has some of the most user-friendly VPN apps around, available on Windows, macOS, iOS, and Android.

-You can also install it as a browser extension on Chrome and Firefox for even quicker access to an Australian IP address.
+You can also install it as a browser extension on Chrome and Firefox for even quicker access to a free Australian IP address.

 In other words, there’s no way easy way to use TunnelBear on anything other than your computer or smartphone.